fakedestinyck/rcos-status-updates/spring_2019/week_05.md

 ## This Week's Plan

 - This week, I am working on [this issue](https://github.com/YACS-RCOS/yacs/issues/398).
-This issue has for sub-issues.
+This issue has four sub-issues.

 ## Anything Blocking?